Boston planning guide

 Boston Weekend Guide

-A Boston weekend guide for travelers who want the city to feel legible fast: pick the right base, choose one strong daytime lane, and keep dinner close enough to the trip's center of gravity.
+A Boston weekend guide for travelers who want the city to feel legible fast: pick the right place to stay, choose one strong daytime activity, and keep dinner close enough to the center of the trip.

 11 places Last checked April 30, 2026